 Independent research in the student's area of interest, under supervision of faculty.
 Successful completion of a final oral examination and successful defense of the thesis before a faculty panel is required.
 Students may register for a maximum of three hours per semester.
+6.0 credits required for Thesis option.
 Prerequisite: Consent of instructor.